benbrill/MoodSpace/README.md

 Week 4: Data analysis: Spotify Sentiment Analysis, Movie Script Sentiment Analysis.
 Work within a local Jupyter notebook as a proof-of-concept/exploratory data analysis.
 See how effective a model can be for our idea, and evaluate

-Week 6: Full pipeline set up
+Week 6: Full pipeline set up, implement as Python library/package to be used in the backend of our app

 Week 8: How to mesh the results from the machine learning pipeline with user input in the frontend?